Dwight Howard: Los Angeles Lakers (2012–2013)

-On August 10, 2012, Howard was traded from Orlando to the Los Angeles Lakers in a deal that also involved the Philadelphia 76ers and the Denver Nuggets.
+On August 10, 2012, Howard was traded from Orlando to the Los Angeles Lakers in a deal that also involved the Philadelphia 76ers and the Denver Nuggets, sending Aaron Afflalo, Josh McRoberts, Al Harrington, Nikola Vučević, Maurice Harkless, Christian Eyenga, three first-round draft picks, and two second-round draft picks to the Magic.
 Howard took six months off from basketball after his April back surgery, and only had the combined four weeks of training camp and preseason to prepare for the season.
 Still working himself into shape, Howard paced himself throughout the season on both offense and defense.
 On January 4, 2013, Howard injured his right shoulder in the second half of the Lakers' 107–102 loss to the Los Angeles Clippers.
 At the midpoint of the season, the Lakers were a disappointing 17–24.
 Howard was averaging 17.1 points on 58.2% shooting, 12.3 rebounds, and 2.5 blocks, but also 3.6 fouls a game with 3.2 turnovers while making only 50.4% of his free throws.